inancgumus/learngo/04-statements-expressions-comments/questions/03-comments/README.md

+# Questions: Comments #

+---

-## Why do you need to use comments sometimes?
+## (1) Why are comments used in source code files? ##

-1. To combine different expressions together
+1. To combine different expressions together.
-2. To provide explanations or generating automatic documentation for your code *CORRECT*
+2. To provide explanations or generate automatic documentation for your code.

-3. To make the code look nice and beautiful
+3. To make the code look nice and beautiful.

+---

+**Solution: (B)**

+That's right!
+Leaving comments throughout your code will make it easier for others (and yourself) to understand what the code does.
+Commenting on your code can also automatically generate documentation.

+---

-## Which of the following code is correct?
+## (2) Which of the following examples shows the correct usage of comments? #

 1.
 ```go
 package main